KevinyWu/kevinywu.github.io/_news/graduation.md

 related_posts: false
 ---

-Graduated <em>Summa Cum Laude</em> from the University of Chicago 🎓
+Graduated *Summa Cum Laude* from the University of Chicago. 🎓